College of Education and Human Development

 “We had the expertise and experience to provide students with essential knowledge and evidence-based practices to serve autistic individuals through our past in-person autism certificate program,” says Special Education Assistant Professor M. Y. Savana Bak.
 “However, we continuously received feedback from students and potential students to move it to an online program for easier access.”

-An online certificate is ideal for in-service teachers and student-teachers who could fit the courses into their already packed schedule of teaching full or part time.
+An online certificate is ideal for in-service teachers and student-teachers who could fit the courses into their already packed schedule of teaching full or part-time.

 ” This program has been a great opportunity for me to continue my knowledge and passion for ASD.
 Working through these classes virtually has allowed me to collaborate with so many people and get a wide range of opinions that has helped me get different perspectives.
 Finding unique ways for all of us students to work together online is what has made this program exciting and productive for me and my learning.”

-Developmental psychology major
+Kyle Abatto, Developmental psychology major

 This program is not a degree.
 “It is an ‘add-on’ option for individuals seeking to increase their expertise in learning about supporting autistic learners,” Bak says.
 Typical students include pre-service teachers and in-service teachers who are already teaching but are seeking to learn more specific and effective ways to serve their autistic learners.
 The program is also for pre-service and in-service clinicians in speech-language therapy, music therapy, health, medicine, behavioral therapy, psychology, and even caregivers and others stakeholders like siblings who